sarahjeeeze/Chromosome_15/README.md

 See user guide for functions

-Do not use - test.py - these are for testing database data.
+Do not use - test.py